Payment Terms (July 2023 Version)

 20. Our Collection Rights for Chargebacks

 For any transaction that results in a Chargeback, we may, among other things, or upon recommendation of Square International, withhold the Chargeback amount in a Reserve.
-Square may recoup the amount of any Chargeback and any associated Fees or fines or penalties assessed by a Network or our processor, from your Square Accounts (including any Reserve), any Proceeds due to you or any bank account or other payment instrument linked to any of your Square Accounts.
+Square may recoup the amount of any Chargeback and any associated fines or penalties relating to such Chargeback that are applied by a Network, an APM Provider or our processor, from your Square Accounts (including any Reserve), any Proceeds due to you or any bank account or other payment instrument linked to any of your Square Accounts.
 If you have pending Chargebacks, we may delay payouts from your Square Account.
-Further, if Square International reasonably believes that a Chargeback is likely with respect to any transaction, we may, in response to recommendations made by Square International derived from its SaaS Services, withhold the amount of the potential Chargeback from payments otherwise due to you until such time that: (a) a Chargeback is assessed due to a customer complaint, in which case we will retain the funds; (b) the period of time under Applicable Law or regulation by which your customer may dispute that the transaction has expired; or (c) Square International determines that a Chargeback on the transaction will not occur.
+Further, if Square International reasonably believes that a Chargeback is likely with respect to any transaction, we may, in response to recommendations made by Square International derived from its SaaS Services, withhold the amount of the potential Chargeback from payments otherwise due to you until such time that: (a) a Chargeback is successful, in which case we will retain the funds; (b) the period of time under Applicable Law or regulation by which your customer may dispute that the transaction has expired; or (c) Square International determines that a Chargeback on the transaction will not occur.
 If we are unable to recover funds related to a Chargeback for which you are liable, you agree to pay Square Europe the full amount of the Chargeback immediately upon demand.
 You agree to pay all costs and expenses, including attorneys’ fees and other legal expenses, incurred by any Square Company for the collection of all amounts unpaid by you.

 21. Excessive Chargebacks